In April 1979 Malcolm Roughley obtained permission from B.R. to travel

 from Grimsby to Louth on the three times a week freight train which served

-the Associated British Maltsters malt kiln at Louth, by a now singled 14
+the Associated British Maltsters malt kiln at Louth, by a now singled

-mile long branch, following the closure of the East Lincolnshire
+14 mile long branch, following the closure of the East Lincolnshire

 Railway in 1970.

-This freight service ceased in 1980.
+This freight service ceased in 1980 and the line was lifted.

 (photo - Malcolm Roughley)